wassbeer/assignment/README.md

 Optional:
 * Make the HTTP server reconnect with the TCP server after the connection is dropped (implement a reconnection strategy)

-#### Back-end - Up for more? [under construction]

-* Run more vehicles by increasing the number of instances of your Vehicle Data Generator service (and stream them to the HTTP server)
-* Allow multiple HTTP servers to connect to your vehicle TCP server(s)
-* Improve the Vehicle.js module! (it lacks re-reading it's source file after reading through it all)
-* Dockerize all your services
-* Add some data-visualisation in the front-end part to actually see these vehicles drive on a map using the GPS location